deepkashiwa20/DL-Traff-Graph/README.md

-# [CIKM 2021 Resource Paper] DL-Traff: Survey and Benchmark of Deep Learning Models for Urban Traffic Prediction
+# [CIKM 2021 Best Resource Paper Runner-Up] DL-Traff: Survey and Benchmark of Deep Learning Models for Urban Traffic Prediction
 ## DL-Traff-Graph: Graph-Based Deep Learning Models for Urban Traffic Prediction

 * Our work has been accepted by CIKM 2021 Resource Track. https://doi.org/10.1145/3459637.3482000